schollz/timetomakefood/README.md

 If the entry does not exist in this grammar table, find the closest thing in the SR27 database.
 I.e. "<olive-oil>" does not exist, so search for anything that has "olive" and "oil" in SR27 and use that.

 Total times are calculated by adding all the operation times.

+Also note that ```cook``` is a little bit of a catch-all.
+I'm assuming if you mix something with a ton of water you want to boil it, if you mix it with a little oil then you want to saute it, otherwise its your discretion/common-sense.

 ## Oatmeal recipe
 ```bash